anushkakda/Azure-App-Service-Availability/README.md

 <br />

-Having said that, lets look at some recommended practices that we as the owner of the applications can take to make them more resilient and highly available –
+Having said that, let’s look at some recommended practices that we as the owner of the applications can take to make them more resilient and highly available –

-To begin with, we can host our applications on multiple instances to ensure the availability of the application.
+To begin with, it is always recommended to host our application on at least two instances to ensure the availability of the application.
+If for any reason an instance is not available, we know that the other instance which is up and running; still serving the users.
 It is always important to ensure enough compute resources have been allocated for the application to enable smooth performance, even at the times of heavy load.

-But how do we ensure that?
+We can always manually scale the instances to any number that we think is required for the smooth performance.
+But while this requires constant monitoring and manual intervention, would it not be nice if it could be automatically done?

-The **_Auto scale feature_** with Azure allows us to do the magic here.
+The **_Auto scale_** feature with Azure allows us to do the magic here.

 We can choose to scale horizontally(adding/removing instances that run the service) or vertically(increase/decrease the capacity of the instances that run the service).
 In regards with Azure App Service, the necessary scale actions can be taken based on the conditions you choose.